 Is this OK?

-During the summer, Metro consulted on a revised set of routes and timetables for the Hebden Bridger network in anticipation of First withdrawing services 591 and 593.
+During summer 2013, Metro consulted on a revised set of routes and timetables for the Hebden Bridger network in anticipation of First withdrawing services 591 and 593.
 Metro also sought to improve rail connections and to coordinate the Hebden Bridger services with Metro-funded services 500 (to Keighley) and 900 / 901 (to Huddersfield).

 The revised minibus routes are now numbered 595, 596, 597, 598, 599 and 901.